top of page

 The Link Between Cortisol and Weight Gain

 Weight gain during perimenopause is a common concern.
-Almost every client that comes to me is feeling frustrated because they are seemingly doing all "the right" things and yet they are still gaining weight.
+Almost every client who comes to me is feeling frustrated because they are seemingly doing all "the right" things, and yet they are still gaining weight.

 Elevated cortisol often plays a role by increasing your body's tendency to store fat, particularly around the abdomen.
 When stress levels rise, cortisol prompts your body to hold on to calories for energy.
 Additionally, high cortisol levels can worsen insulin resistance, making it harder for your cells to use glucose efficiently.
 This can leave you feeling hungrier for high-carb or sugary foods, perpetuating cycles of overeating.